afsalthaj/afsalthaj.github.io/src/content/blog/when-speed-kills.md

 ## The illusion of efficiency

 There is a common assumption in software development that faster development means better efficiency.
 It sounds reasonable, and in the middle of delivery it even feels correct — tickets are moving, pull requests are getting merged, and there is visible progress every day.
 But speed of development is not efficiency.

-It is only movement, and movement in the <span class="accent-red">wrong</span> direction compounds faster than anything else.
+It is only movement, and a faster movement in the wrong direction compounds faster than anything else.

 ## Finish-Fast syndrome